Undergraduate Course Catalog 2014-2015

 The minimum grade requirement is C- per course.
 Any grade lower than a C- will not count toward the minor.
 Students wishing to use transfer credits from abroad or other universities should meet with a political science adviser to determine eligibility toward the minor.

 The minor in psychology consists of five psychology department courses (20 credits), including PSYC 401 and at least two courses at the 500 level or above.
 No more than four credits of PSYC 795 may be applied to the minor.
 Each course must be passed with a grade of C- or better, with an overall minimum grade point average of 2.0 for the five minor courses.
 No pass/fail or credit/fail courses may be applied toward the minor.
 Under no circumstances can more than 9 transfer credits be applied toward the minor.

 For more information, contact Gary Goldstein, minor supervisor, at (603) 641-4179.

-A minor consists of any five 4-credit courses in sociology with a C- or better in each course and a grade-point average of 2.00 or higher in courses used for the minor.
+The minor consists of 5 courses (20 credits) in sociology, completed with a C- or better in each course and a grade-point average of at least 2.00 in those courses.

 A student wishing to minor in sociology should contact the Academic Counseling Office at (603) 641-4170, or the Sociology Department undergraduate chair at (603) 862-2500.